H&R REIT: Primaris REIT

-Recent History
+Recent history

 In December 2014, the company sold 50% ownership in a portfolio of industrial properties for $731 million.
 In November 2017, the company announced that it planned to sell 91 of its US retail and industrial properties, for a total of US$895 million.
 Money from the sales would go in part to buy US residential properties.
 In recent years, the company has experienced poor financial results, due in part to the closures of Target Canada and Sears Canada.

-If you searching for H&R REIT Customer Service Number, you are at the right place.
-In this post, we have provided a list of H&R REIT Customer Service Phone Numbers.
-You can call H&R REIT Customer Support the H&R REIT 800 Phone Number given here and solve your queries.

 Properties

-H&R has a diversified portfolio of properties (it claims to be Canada's largest diversified REIT).
-Over the past five years (as of 2019) H&R has been changing its portfolio profile.
+H&R has a diversified portfolio of properties.
 Multi-residential properties accounted for 23% of its portfolio, up from 1% in 2014.
 Over the same period, retail decreased from 39% to 28%, office decreased from 51% to 41%, and industrial has remained at approximately 8%.
 United States market exposure increased to 42%, up from 23% in 2014.
 Canadian markets declined from 77% to 58%, with Ontario accounting for 28% as of 2019.

-Prominent office properties owned by H&R include The Bow (Calgary), the TransCanada Tower (Calgary), the Atrium (Toronto), Corus Quay (Toronto), and Hess Tower (Houston).
+Prominent office properties owned by H&R include The Bow (Calgary), the TransCanada Tower (Calgary), the Atrium (Toronto), and Hess Tower (Houston).
+Corus Quay was sold to George Brown College and Halmont Properties Corp. in 2023.

 Most of H&R's Canadian retail properties are in its Primaris subsidiary.
-Notable malls owned by Primaris include Sunridge Mall (Calgary), Orchard Park (Kelowna), Place D'Orleans (Ottawa), Dufferin Mall (Toronto), Cataraqui Centre (Kingston), Place du Royaume (Chicoutimi), Stone Road Mall (Guelph), Medicine Hat Mall (Medicine Hat), Park Place Mall (Lethbridge), Kildonan Place (Winnipeg), Sherwood Park Mall (Sherwood Park), Grant Park Shopping Centre (Winnipeg), and St. Albert Centre (St. Albert).
+Notable malls owned by Primaris include Sunridge Mall (Calgary), Orchard Park (Kelowna), Place D'Orleans (Ottawa), Dufferin Mall (Toronto), Lansdowne Place (Peterborough), Cataraqui Centre (Kingston), Place du Royaume (Chicoutimi), Stone Road Mall (Guelph), Medicine Hat Mall (Medicine Hat), Park Place Mall (Lethbridge), Kildonan Place (Winnipeg), Sherwood Park Mall (Sherwood Park), Grant Park Shopping Centre (Winnipeg), and St. Albert Centre (St. Albert).

 H&R also owns multi-family residential properties, primarily in the southern US, and partially under its Lantower Residential subsidiary.